pawanadubey/InternetSpeedImage/README.md

 # InternetSpeedImage
-This image is used to check the internet download speed.
+The code to check internet download speed.